CenJim/IntelWorkshop/README.md

 # Intel's Workshop
-Welcome to our first ever workshop at the School of Engine
+Welcome to our first ever workshop at the School of Enginreeing!

 ## Overview